bpanthi977/tags/README.md

 ### _Bibek Panthi <bpanthi977 at gmail dot com>_

 ## Overview
-This project allows assigning tags to files & directories and allows navigating through the tags directly through filesystem.
+This project allows assigning tags to files & directories and allows navigating the tags directly through filesystem.
 This implies, the navigation through tags doesn't required any program and is independent of platform.

 ## How to use